Daksha yajna: Brahma's yajna

-Once, Brahma conducted a huge yajna (ritual sacrifice), where all the prajapatis, deities, and kings of the world were invited.
+Once, Brahma conducted a huge yajna (ritual sacrifice), where all the Prajapatis, deities, and kings of the world were invited.
 Shiva and Sati were also called on to participate in the yajna.
-All of them came for the yajna, and sat in the ceremonial place.
+All of them came for the yajna and sat in the ceremonial place.
 Daksha came last.
 When he arrived, everyone in the yajna, with the exception of Brahma and Shiva, stood up, showing their reverence for him.
 Brahma, being Daksha's father, did not rise.
-Shiva, being Daksha's son-in-law, and also due to the fact that he considered himself superior in stature to Daksha, remained seated.
-Daksha misunderstood Shiva’s gesture, and considered this act an insult.
+Shiva, being Daksha's son-in-law, and also due to the fact that he himself was superior in stature to Daksha, remained seated.
+Daksha misunderstood Shiva’s gesture and considered this act an insult.
 Daksha vowed to take revenge on the insult in the same manner.

 Ceremony

 Daksha’s grudge towards Shiva grew after Brahma's yajna.
 With the prime motive of insulting Shiva, Daksha initiated a great yajna, similar to that of Brahma.
 The Bhagavata Purana mentions its name as Brihaspatistava.
 The yajna was to be presided over by the sage Bhrigu.
 He invited all the deities, Prajapatis, and kings to attend the yajna, and intentionally avoided inviting Shiva and Sati.
-Despite being invited, Brahma and Vishnu decline to attend the yajna in the Skanda Purana.
+Despite being invited, Brahma and Vishnu decline to attend the yajna according to the Skanda Purana.

 Dadhichi-Daksha argument

 The Kurma Purana discusses the dialogues between the sage Dadhichi and Daksha.
 After the sacrifice and hymns were offered to the twelve Aditya deities; Dadhichi noticed that there was no sacrificial portion (Havvis) allotted to Shiva and his wife, and no Vedic hymns were used in the yajna addressing Shiva.
-He warned Daksha that he was not to alter the Vedas for personal reasons; the priests and sages supported this.
+He warned Daksha that he was not to alter the Vedas for his personal reasons; the priests and sages supported this.
 Daksha replied to Dadhichi that he would not do so, and insulted Shiva this very act.
 Dadhichi left the yajna because of this argument.